“Sampoorna Pune. Every Life Enriched.”

 “Pune City Connect is catalyzing a transformative social change through collective action.
 Mindset behavioural change and scale are the way forward for maintaining a sustainable change.”
 Ruchi, Pune City Connect.

-“Impact lives of 20% of the slum population for catalysing Collective Good for everyone through a spiraling effect.”
+“Impact lives of 20 percent of the slum population for catalysing Collective Good for everyone through a spiralling effect.”

 “Coached 1000 teachers in instructional & pedagogical structure across 172 Marathi medium Schools for the last four years.”
 Sahyogi Dal Project.

 Models of Excellence is an integrated approach in developing both qualitative and quantitative skills of all the stakeholders in education.
-The method uses various pedagogy structure, which includes direct experiential learning through activities, especially those in science and arts, to develop well-rounded personalities.
+The method uses various pedagogy structures, including direct experiential learning through activities, especially those in science and arts, to develop well-rounded personalities.

 “40,000 students impacted in Schools.”
 Ruchi, Pune City Connect

 The projects plan to foster a sense of belonging, self-learning & awareness to boost self-esteem among students who hail from low-income background apart from mandatory skill sets for better personal growth and development.
-The intervention started this year in five Marathi medium schools would increase to other municipal skills to measure its impact over two years.
+This year, the intervention in five Marathi medium schools would increase to other municipal schools to measure its impact over two years.
 The long-term objective is to develop balanced, responsible citizens backed by intelligence and intellectual ability for making a sustained positive change in society.